mohiandipta/mohiandipta/README.md

 ### Hi there, I'm Mohian Dipta

-- 👨‍💻 I'm currently learning Asp.Net
+- 👨‍💻 I'm currently learning Asp.Net Core
 - 🔭 I’m currently working on ...
 React.js and asp.net
 - 👯 I’m looking to collaborate on ...
 Web application development using Node.js
 - 🤔 I’m looking for help with ...
 Asp.net